AP source: Cavs nearing deal for Hawks' Korver

 CLEVELAND (AP) — Kyle Korver could soon be hoisting shots for the NBA champions.

-The Cleveland Cavaliers are trying to finalize a deal to acquire Korver, one of the league’s elite 3-point shooters, in a trade from the Atlanta Hawks, a person familiar with the negotiations told the Associated Press on Thursday night.
+The Cleveland Cavaliers are trying to finalize a deal to acquire Korver, one of the league’s elite 3-point shooters, in a trade from the Atlanta Hawks, a person familiar with the negotiations told The Associated Press on Thursday night.

 The sides are closing in on a deal, but the particulars “‘are not clear,” said the person who spoke on condition of anonymity because the deal has not been completed.